Childbirth: Maternal complications

-A puerperal disorder or postpartum disorder is a complication which presents primarily during the puerperium, or postpartum period.
-The postpartum period can be divided into three distinct stages; the initial or acute phase, six to 12 hours after childbirth; subacute postpartum period, which lasts two to six weeks, and the delayed postpartum period, which can last up to six months.
+A puerperal disorder or postpartum disorder is a complication that presents primarily during the puerperium, or postpartum period.
+The postpartum period can be divided into three distinct stages: the initial or acute phase, six to 12 hours after childbirth; the subacute postpartum period, which lasts two to six weeks; and the delayed postpartum period, which can last up to six months.
 In the subacute postpartum period, 87% to 94% of women report at least one health problem.
 Long-term health problems (persisting after the delayed postpartum period) are reported by 31% of women.

 Postpartum bleeding

-Bleeding (haemorrhage) is the leading cause of maternal death worldwide accounting for approximately 27.1% of maternal deaths.
+Bleeding (haemorrhage) is the leading cause of maternal death worldwide, accounting for approximately 27.1% of maternal deaths.
 Within maternal deaths due to haemorrhage, two-thirds are caused by postpartum haemorrhage.
 The causes of postpartum haemorrhage can be separated into four main categories: tone, trauma, tissue, and thrombin.
 Tone represents uterine atony, the failure of the uterus to contract adequately following delivery.
 Trauma includes lacerations or uterine rupture.
 Tissue includes conditions that can lead to a retained placenta.
 Thrombin, which is a molecule used in the human body's blood clotting system, represents all coagulopathies.